mmoizulhaq/oz-builder-kit/README.md

 ###  6.2. <a name='InteractingviatheWebController'></a>Interacting via the Web Controller
 If a Web Controller actor is placed into the scene, the scene can be manipulated via the network.

 This process will be handled automatically on the computer running the live scene via the Kafka-unreal-gateway.
-Still, if you want to try spawning a pod or pod member by yourself, you can download a program called [Packet Sender](https://packetsender.com/download#show).
+Still, if you want to try spawning an avatar by yourself, you can download a program called [Packet Sender](https://packetsender.com/download#show).
 The Web Controller takes commands in the form of a string sent via UDP, with commas separating the command and each of the arguments it accepts.

 Then, while the program is running press ``Send`` with the configurations shown in the image: